dh4gan/rioscale2/README.md

-###Rio Scale 2.0 Calculator###
+## Rio Scale 2.0 Calculator

 This is a simple collection of Python scripts to implement a new Rio Scale for categorising signals from Search for Extraterrestrial Intelligence (SETI) surveys.
 The calculation of the scale is simply

-R = Q * delta
+*R = Q * delta*

-Where Q describes the consequence or impact of the signal (if true), and delta describes the credibility of the signal.
+Where *Q* describes the consequence or impact of the signal (if true), and *delta* describes the credibility of the signal.

+# Installation and use

-If you want to try out the calculator, simply run
+If you want to try out the calculator, simply pull or download the code, and run

 `python rio2calculator.py`

+in the code directory.
+The code executes a questionnaire: answer the prompts in the command line to calculate the score.
+The other script `riodistribution.py` runs the calculator through all its possible answer sets, and computes the distribution of possible values for *Q* and *delta*, as well as *R*.

+# Dependencies

-And answer the prompts in the command line.
-This code should run in standard Python (written and tested in 2.7) has no other dependencies other than the module `rio2definitions.py`, which in turn only uses the standard `sys` module and the standard `input`/`raw_input` I/O.
+This code runs in pure Python (written and tested in 2.7), and has no other module dependencies (apart from the included module `rio2definitions.py`).

-The other scripts calculate the distribution of possible values for Q and delta, as well as R

-This is still evolving, suggestions welcome!